nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 4: The card's `nextPracticeDate` and `lastPracticeDate` is then updated with the new fields.

-Step 5: The card is automatically sorted in the list according to the new `nextPracticeDate`.
+Step 5: The card is automatically sorted in the list according to the new `nextPracticeDate` and the more difficult cards will now appear earlier when using the `practice` command without index now.

 --------------------------------------------------------------------------------------------------------------------